YourOnly-One/content/techmagus/en-ph/c/codebits/hugo-render-link/hugo-link-icons-markdown-links.md

   - With internal {{% quote type="name" lang="en" %}}Markdown{{% /quote %}} links support
 - Features from [](hugo-cross-reference-markdown-links.md)

+## What's new

+These are what's new as of 2022-05-27.

+- Same (sub)-domain no longer have external icon.
+- More external link support like audio, video, fonts, disk images, documents, presentations, spreadsheets, and more!

 ## Steps

 To add link icons, follow the steps below: